savino9/web-start/README.md

 \c namedb; // connect to the database create table tableName (id serial primary key, name text, email text, password text); // create new table with values in it insert into tableName (keys) values (val); // insert values into the table
+\l // show list of the databases
-\dt // show the list of tables
+\dt+ // show list of tables
 \d tableName // describe table tableName select * from tableName; // Retrieves information from a table select * from tableName where name = 'savino'; // optionally given conditions